pehala/playforia-minigolf/README.md

 Prebuild Standalone Clients have arrived: (no Java installation required anymore for Windows and MacOS)

-Check out the latest [Release](https://github.com/PhilippvK/playforia-minigolf/releases) in a few days!
+Check out the latest [Release](https://github.com/PhilippvK/playforia-minigolf/releases)!

 For benchmarking resons, a very low spec game server is currently hosting the minigolf server application.
 You can try it out using the IP `35.209.2.60` and leave some feedback on how the experience was.
 I apologize for any downtimes, as I can not check it very often.